VNG-Realisatie/nlx/insight-demo/README.md

 # insight-demo

-This demo will show how to gain insight into which organisations exchanged your personal data through NLX.
+This demo will show how to gain insight into which organizations exchanged your personal data through NLX.